sjzhu/sentinels-hololive/CHANGELOD.md

 ## The Ministry
 Initial release!
 Only minorly playtested!
 Take 'em out before they take you out (or this timeline)

+## Fauna
+- Golden Apple
+  - PNG fixed to not be the same as Food Chain
+  - Discard cost removed from heal, heal lowered
+  - Damage cost removed from salvage, salvage lowered
+  - Added Sapling play

 ## 0.8.1 (2022/04/28)
 ## Gura
 - Memories of Atlantis